lukehobbs/SpotiCLI-Remote/README.md

    --playlist NAME, --pl NAME  Search playlists, NAME, on Spotify

 NAME:
-   Spotcon vol - Options for changing volume of playback
+   spotcon vol - Options for changing volume of playback
 USAGE:
-   Spotcon vol command [command options] [arguments...]
+   spotcon vol command [command options] [arguments...]
 COMMANDS:
      up    Increase volume by PERCENT or 10% if not specified down  Decrease volume by PERCENT or 10% if not specified